 After his departure from Asia in 1985, guitarist Steve Howe was looking for a new project.
 Although Steve had nothing in the pipeline, he had an idea.
 It was a tantalising prospect.

 Brian Lane, Yes’ former manager, realised this as the pair sat down to talk.
-Steve Howe explained that his idea involved forming what a new group with another member of prog rock royalty.
+Steve Howe explained that his idea involved forming what a new group with another member of progressive rock royalty.
 This was none other than former Genesis lead guitarist Steve Hackett.

-In 1978, Steve released his sophomore album, Please Don’t Touch.
-Although it reached just thirty-eight in Britain, Please Don’t Touch became Steve’s most successful album in America, reaching number 103 in the US Billboard 200.
+In 1978, Steve Hackett released his sophomore album, Please Don’t Touch.
+Although it reached just thirty-eight in Britain, Please Don’t Touch became his most successful album in America, reaching number 103 in the US Billboard 200.
 However, that was as good as it got for Steve in America.
 His next four album never reached the same heights stateside.

 Spectral Mornings was released in May 1979, reaching twenty-two in Britain, and 138 in the US Billboard 200.
 This trend continued when Defector reached number nine in Britain, becoming his most successful album.
 However, in America, Defector reached just 144 in the US Billboard 200.
 When Cured was released in August 1981, it reached fifteen in Britain, but stalled at 169 in the US Billboard 200.
 Little did Steve Hackett realise that he none of his solo albums would chart in America.

 When Steve Hackett released Highly Strung in April 1983, it reached number sixteen in the British charts.
 The album failed to chart elsewhere.
 Nobody realised that Steve Hackett’s career was about to enter choppy waters.